eepsmedia/plugins/choosy/readme.md

 You can't drag attributes to different levels in `choosy`.
 But of course you can drag them wherever you want in CODAP itself!

+### exporting data

+When you export data—like to a `csv` file—hidden attributes are not included.

 ## tag cases tab

 You can "tag" cases with labels that you type into the boxes.